Best mountain bike helmets 2023 - top-rated head protection for the trail

 While a helmet might feature a dozen impressively advanced features, if it doesn't fit you correctly you run the risk that it will move in a crash and not provide the level of protection that it has been intended to give.
 A helmet's fit should be secure and comfortable without any pressure points.
 Most modern helmets feature adjustable cradle or retention systems to easily tweak the size of the band that holds the helmet on your head.
 There are often adjustable foam inserts to tailor the fit around your head.
 It doesn't end there; thin straps with multiple adjustments to improve the fit and rider comfort.

 We can't stress enough that the most important thing is to get one that fits you properly and is comfortable.
 All manufacturers provide a size guide on their website but it often doesn't account for the shape of your head and hair.
-We recommend that you head to your local bike shop to try on a number of different helmets from different brands.
+We recommend that you head to your local bike shop to try on several different helmets from different brands.
 There are differences in shapes between manufacturers and some shapes will fit some heads more comfortably and without trying it's impossible to know which will suit you.

 Does an MTB helmet need a peak?